reicraftscodes/reicraftscodes/README.md

 ## 👋 Hi, I’m @reicraftscodes.

-- 🌱 I’m seeking a full time Junior Full-Stack Software Engineer position, preferably in Java Spring React but I am open to any opportunities.
+- 🌱 I’m seeking a full time Associate/ Junior Full-Stack Software Engineer position, preferably in Java Spring React.
 - ⚡ Fun fact: I love to play drums and play online games.
 - 💞️ I’m looking to collaborate with other developers.
 - ☕️ Loves a freshly brewed cup of coffee.